African Climate Reparations Collective

 African-led leadership: priorities and strategies defined by African actors and communities.

-Intersectional justice: centering those most impacted, including women, youth, Indigenous peoples, afro-descendants and frontline communities.
+Intersectional justice: centering those most impacted, including women, youth, Indigenous peoples, Afro-descendants and frontline communities.

 Grounded knowledge: linking research to lived realities and concrete policy change.